Bob Malcolm: Motherwell

 Reports in February 2008 had linked him with a move to FC Dallas, but, after failing a fitness test, he instead opted to join Scottish Premier League side Motherwell on 26 February 2008, signing a contract until the end of the 2007–08 season.
 Malcolm then signed a further one-year deal with the club on 10 July 2008.

 Brisbane Roar

 Malcolm signed for Queensland-based A-League team Brisbane Roar in July 2009 where former Rangers teammates Craig Moore and Charlie Miller played at the time.
 He was released by the Roar after the team started a rebuilding phase under new coach Ange Postecoglou.

 Dundee

 In March 2010, Malcolm moved back to Scotland, with First Division hopefuls Dundee.
 Having made three appearances for Dundee he was released by the club on 4 May 2010, along with 8 other players.

 Cowdenbeath

 Malcolm signed for Cowdenbeath in March 2011.
 He was released in May 2011 following Cowdenbeath's relegation to the Second Division.

+East Fife

 After missing a year through injury, Malcolm trained with East Fife in July 2012.
 However, ultimately he never played for another senior club.
+He would make four appearances during the 2012–13 season, which would be the final matches of his playing career.